Fermi-liquid behavior and characteristic temperature-dependent susceptibility in clean RuO$_2$ crystal: FERMI-LIQUID CHARACTERISTICS

-The magnetization curves at various temperatures from 1.8 K to 400 K are shown in Fig. \ref{figA3} in Appendix D. These $M$-$H$ curves exhibit no hysteresis, consistent with a paramagnetic state.
-The slope $M/H$ is temperature and field-dependent, as shown in Fig. \ref{fig3}.
-Additionally, weak magnetic anisotropy of about 15$\%$ is observed when the magnetic field is applied along different crystalline directions as shown in Fig. \ref{fig3} (c): with 2-T field along the [101]*, [$-$101] and [010] directions at 2 K, $\chi _{[-101]}$=1.55, and $\chi T^2$, as shown in Fig. \ref{fig4}(b).
+A weak magnetic anisotropy of about 15$\%$ is observed when the magnetic field is applied along different crystalline directions as shown in Fig. \ref{fig3} (c): with 2-T field along the [101]*, [$-$101] and [010] directions at 2 K, $\chi _{[-101]}$=1.55, and $\chi T^2$, as shown in Fig. \ref{fig4} (b).
 The coefficient $A$, estimated by fitting the resistivity data below 25 K, is 0.053 n$\Omega$-cm/$\mathrm{K}^2$.
 This value is two orders of magnitude lower than that of Sr$_2$RuO$_4$ ($A$ = 4.5-7.5 n$\Omega$-cm/$\mathrm{K}^2$) \cite{maeno1997two}.

 Figure \ref{fig4} (c) compares the coefficient $A$ vs $\gamma$ for RuO$_2$ with various strongly and weakly correlated electron systems, including heavy fermion compounds and transition metals.
 This plot facilitates comparison of the KWR across different materials, highlighting the degree of electronic correlations present.
 The KWR for RuO$_2$ with RRR = 1200 is estimated to be $A$/$\gamma^2$ = 0.2$a_0$, consistent with the universal trend.
-These suggest that RuO$_2$ is a weakly correlated system \cite{ling2025t}.
+These suggest that RuO$_2$ is a weakly correlated system \cite{ling2026t}.
 Aside from anisotropy of a material, a molar volume is not a universal quantity.
-Thus, a more generalized rescaling of the original KWR plot has been introduced \cite{hussey2005,Jacko2009}.
-Jacko $et\ al.$ \cite{Jacko2009} expressed the ratio which we call $R_\mathrm{{KWJR}}$:
+Thus, a more generalized rescaling of the original KWR plot has been introduced \cite{hussey2005,jacko2009unified}.
+Jacko $et\ al.$ \cite{jacko2009unified} expressed the ratio which we call $R_\mathrm{{KWJR}}$: